Updated: 27 Mar 2026

 “EU Data Protection Laws”: means data protection laws applicable in Europe, including: (i) Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data (General Data Protection Regulation) ("GDPR"); (ii) Directive 2002/58/EC concerning the processing of Personal Data and the protection of privacy in the electronic communications sector; and (iii) applicable national implementations of (i) and (ii); or (iii)

-“Services”: means Company Services provided under the PSA and Service Order Form.
+“Services”: means Company Services provided under the Agreement and this DPA.

 “Subprocessor”: means any person appointed by or on behalf of the Data Processor to process Personal Data on behalf of the Customer in connection with the Agreement.